 To create a garden that centres First Nation People’s knowledge and rich connection to Country.
 To display an Indigenous narrative of how all people relates to flora, fauna, earth, rocks, wind, water, and sky.

 The open green space by the Robertson Road entry has remained unutilized for several years.
 It’s position at one of the parks four main gates has provided us the opportunity to reflect and acknowledge First Nation’s culture and what is a rich understanding of Country form an Indigenous perspective.

 Through a collaborative design process, we created a space that connects park visitors with Country, allowing our Indigenous visitors to feel safe and supported within the Parklands and providing an important step in cultural learnings for our non-Indigenous communities.

 The Cultural Garden has been developed and designed in consultation with traditional owners of Centennial Parklands and is a key deliverable of the Moore Park Masterplan.

-How the area looks now
+How the area looked before

-The works will be completed in four stages:
+The works was completed four stages:

 - Topsoil stripping and minor excavation works

 - New irrigation installed to secure a water source for the garden

 - Pavement works and sandstone block seating for visitor access to the garden